The Adirondack Hub

 Meet Your Regional Manager

 Your Regional Manager is your main point of contact for ROOST.
-KC is available to answer questions about the region and ROOST’s work and, as needed, connect you with the appropriate team member.
+Izzy is available to answer questions about the region and ROOST’s work and, as needed, connect you with the appropriate team member.

 From the press room